-Awarded the University of Victoria Fellowship and the Geoffrey & Alix O’Grady Scholarship in Linguistics for Academic Excellence, I have also been having the pleasure of working with Dr. Huang on my doctoral studies in linguistics, with a major focus of research in applied linguistics, at the same time.
-Before I completed my Special Education program with Honors at Queen’s University in Ontario and got certified to teach in the K-12 public education system as an Ontario College teacher (OCT), as well as to teach adult ESL classes as TESL Ontario accredited instructor in 2009, I worked with Dr. Haulman during my second Master’s degree in TESL at the University of Central Oklahoma, where I received the President’s Honor Roll for four consecutive semesters and graduated Summa Cum Laude.
+Awarded the University of Victoria Fellowship and the Geoffrey & Alix O’Grady Scholarship in Linguistics for Academic Excellence, I have also been working with Dr. Huang on my doctoral studies in linguistics, with a major focus of research in applied linguistics, at the same time.
+Before I completed my Special Education program with Honors at Queen’s University in Ontario and was certified to teach in the K-12 public education system as an Ontario College teacher (OCT), as well as to teach adult ESL classes as TESL Ontario accredited instructor in 2009, I worked with Dr. Haulman during my second Master’s degree in TESL at the University of Central Oklahoma, where I received the President’s Honor Roll for four consecutive semesters and graduated Summa Cum Laude.
 I was deeply honored when Brad Henry, then Governor of the State of Oklahoma in the United States, recognized my public input about college safety and public education in 2007 and 2008.

-Holding the belief that it is important to give back to the community, I have always been engaged in voluntary activities, both in professional and community-related areas and have been enjoying working with people from diverse linguistic and cultural backgrounds.
-My voluntary services extend from providing support to schools and school libraries as well as working with Plan International Canada’s ‘Because I am a Girl’ initiative in Nepal to facilitating ESL/EAP classrooms at various settings, including at the Toronto District School Board, the Toronto Catholic District School Board, and Regina Public Schools and supporting voluntary organizations that include the Regina Food Bank, the Salvation Army (Regina), the Regina Green Patch, and Victoria Immigrant and Refugee Centre Society in various capacities.
+Holding the belief that it is important to give back to the community, I have always been engaged in voluntary activities, both in professional and community contexts, and have been enjoying working with people from diverse linguistic and cultural backgrounds.
+My voluntary services extend from supporting schools in Nepal, working with Plan International Canada in their ‘Because I am a Girl’ initiative in Nepal, to facilitating ESL/EAP classrooms at various settings, including at the Toronto District School Board, the Toronto Catholic District School Board, and Regina Public Schools and supporting voluntary organizations that include WoodGreen Community Services (Toronto), Regina Food Bank, the Salvation Army (Regina), the Regina Green Patch, and Victoria Immigrant and Refugee Centre Society in various capacities.

-I have been an accredited member of TESL Canada (Professional Standard III Permanent, since 2009), and Ontario College of Teachers (OCT; since 2010), and I hold Saskatchewan Professional ‘A’ Certificate.
+I have been an accredited member of TESL Canada (Professional Standard III Permanent; since 2009), and Ontario College of Teachers (OCT; since 2010), and I hold Saskatchewan Professional ‘A’ Certificate.
 As well, as a member, I have been participating in professional development activities at TESOL International since 2007.
-My areas of research interests are L2 reading, reading strategies, adult ELLs with disabilities and universal design for learning among EAP students.
+My areas of research interests are L2 reading, reading strategies, adult ELLs with disabilities and universal design for learning (UDL) among EAP students.

 Thank you for visiting!
-Happy exploring!